ChicoQuemador1/Garment/README.md

 - [Mark Denina](https://github.com/mdenina1)

 ## 🔒 Licensing

 This project is licensed under the [MIT License](LICENSE).
 But please give us credit if you use our work. 😄

+## 🏃 Running the Project

+- run "cd Application/garment" on the terminal
+- Then "flutter run " on the terminal

 ---